Can Cultured Foods Hurt Me?

 Botulism Can't Get a Foothold

-It is true that if you see a can that has a raised lid you should never eat it.
+Natural preservation: It is true that if you see a can that has a raised lid you should never eat it.
 Do you know why?
 It is because all of the good bacteria have been killed and the only bacteria that can survive heat is botulism.
 So, yes, this is dangerous in canned foods.
-However, with cultured foods the good bacteria are never heated so they survive and take over, and botulism can't get a foothold.
-You would have to kill off the other good bacteria with heat, which you never do with cultured foods.
-So, it is very safe and you do not need to be afraid.
+However, with cultured foods, the good bacteria are never heated, so they survive and take over, and botulism can't get a foothold.
+Fermented foods are naturally acidic and create an environment that inhibits the growth of harmful bacteria.
+The beneficial bacteria in fermented foods outcompete harmful pathogens, ensuring safety without the need for high heat.

-I have seen cultured veggies go bad by being exposed to air or veggies that weren't fresh, but you will always know when they are bad.
+What to look for: I have seen cultured veggies go bad by being exposed to air or veggies that weren't fresh, but you will always know when they are bad.
 You will see black mold and it will have a horrible odor that makes it impossible to want to consume.
 It's my favorite thing about cultured foods.
 They will show you something is "off," but this happens very infrequently.
-Almost always they last for month and months in your fridge, preserved to perfection like a fine wine.
+Almost always, they last for months and months in your fridge, preserved to perfection like a fine wine.
 Kombucha will turn to vinegar if you let it go too far.
 This, too, is something that will last forever in your cabinet and at this point, you can just use it as you would use any other type of vinegar.

 These foods are not only safe, but they will also help you digest your food, make vitamin K in your gut, boost your immune system, fight viruses and pathogens, make serotonin and elevate your mood, lower your blood pressure, and lower your blood sugar.
 These are just a few of the things they have done for me.
 This is why I love them so, they are special cultures that sit upon my counter and transform my food which then transforms me.